-An interview with Eline - Bachelor in industrial and Applied Mathematics alumnus
+An interview with Eline - Bachelor in Applied Mathematics alumnus

-Why did you choose to study Industrial and Applied Mathematics?
+Why did you choose to study Applied Mathematics?

 I am a natural researcher and problem solver, and I like to think analytically.
 But it still took me a while to decide what I wanted to study; I am interested in many things and needed to find a focus.
 I'm glad I chose this course of studies because it lays a broad foundation for skills like systematic thinking, establishing links, coming up with creative solutions and – last but not least – perseverance.

 What about your interest in the Educational Bachelor?

 Although I am happy with what I have learned, I discovered that my real passion is more socially oriented.
 That’s one reason why I chose the Educational Bachelor.
 It is fulfilling to be part of something that enables other people to grow and advance towards their goal.
 As a teacher, you are not just busy explaining the content – taking interest in your students and helping them when necessary is at least as important.
 If you establish a bond with your class, teaching is a lot of fun!